BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==
+= 1.4.17 - 10 Jul 2021 =
+* Tested up WordPress 5.8
+* Fixed PHP exception when a notification doesn't have any send_to email checked.
+* Added filter (hook) "buddyforms_shortcode_the_loop_post_status" used to fix compatibility issue with BuddyForms Moderation.
+* Add filter (hook) "buddyforms_members_skip_setup_nav" to skip nav item on the Member Profile nav.
+* Fixed issue with xProfile integration on Select and Radio form fields.
+* Removed Member Type restriction on the "Override Edit Profile Form" functionality, now users can use this functionality even if there's no any Member Type created.

 = 1.4.16 - 13 May 2021 =
 * Remove un-used composer dev dependencies.
 * Fixed issue with missing form's integrated tabs on the Member Profile.